Pittsburgh Steelers: Media

-As of 2006, the Steelers' flagship radio stations were WDVE 102.5 FM and WBGG 970 AM.
+The Steelers' flagship radio stations are WDVE 102.5 FM and WBGG 970 AM.
 Both stations are owned by iHeartMedia.
 Games are also available on 51 radio stations in Pennsylvania, Western Maryland, Ohio, and Northern West Virginia.
-The announcers are Bill Hillgrove and Tunch Ilkin.
-Craig Wolfley is the sideline reporter.
-Myron Cope, the longtime color analyst and inventor of the "Terrible Towel", retired after the 2004 season, and died in 2008.
+The announcers are Rob King and Max Starks.
+Missi Matthews is the sideline reporter.
+Myron Cope, the longtime color analyst and inventor of the "Terrible Towel", retired after the 2004 season after broadcasting games since 1970, and died in 2008.
+Longtime lead announcer Bill Hillgrove retired after the 2023 season, having served as the play-by-play announcer since 1994.
+Color commentator Tunch Ilkin joined Hillgrove in the booth from 1998 to 2020.
+Ilkin's friend and former teammate Craig Wolfley was the sideline reporter from 2002 to 2020 and was the color commentator from 2021 to 2024.

-Pre-season games not shown on one of the national broadcasters are seen on CBS O&O KDKA-TV, channel 2; sister CW O&O WPCW, channel 19; and AT&T SportsNet Pittsburgh.
+Pre-season games not shown on one of the national broadcasters are seen on CBS O&O KDKA-TV, channel 2; independent sister station WPKD-TV, channel 19; and AT&T SportsNet Pittsburgh.
 KDKA-TV's Bob Pompeani and former Steelers quarterback Charlie Batch do the announcing for the pre-season games, as well as the two hosting the pre-game program Steelers Kickoff during the regular season prior to the national airing of The NFL Today.
 Pompeani and former Steelers lineman Chris Hoke also host the Xfinity Xtra Point following the game on days when CBS does not have that week's NFL doubleheader.
-When CBS has a week's doubleheader, the show airs on WPCW.
+When CBS has a week's doubleheader, the show airs on WPKD-TV.
 Coach Mike Tomlin's weekly press conference is shown live on AT&T SportsNet Pittsburgh.
 Both Batch and Hoke replaced former Steelers lineman Edmund Nelson, who retired from broadcasting in 2015.

 Thursday Night Football broadcasts are shown locally on Fox affiliate WPGH-TV, channel 53 (along with home games with NFC opponents and some flexed interconference games), while ESPN Monday Night Football broadcasts are shown locally on WTAE-TV, channel 4.
 (WTAE-TV is owned by the Hearst Corporation, which owns a 20% stake in ESPN.)
 By virtue of being members of the AFC, most of the Steelers' games air on CBS and KDKA.
 NBC Sunday Night Football games are carried by WPXI, channel 11, in the market.

 The Steelers hold a national contract with Grupo Imagen for radio rights to their games in Mexico; Imagen broadcasts the Steelers on their stations in 17 Mexican cities.